Ned Holmes Sells 600 Shares of Prosperity Bancshares (NYSE:PB) Stock

-Prosperity Bancshares, Inc. (NYSE:PB - Get Free Report) Director Ned Holmes sold 600 shares of the stock in a transaction that occurred on Wednesday, April 29th.
-The shares were sold at an average price of $69.62, for a total transaction of $41,772.00.
-Following the sale, the director directly owned 40,800 shares in the company, valued at $2,840,496.
+Prosperity Bancshares, Inc. (NYSE:PB - Get Free Report) Director Ned Holmes sold 600 shares of the business's stock in a transaction dated Wednesday, May 6th.
+The stock was sold at an average price of $70.24, for a total transaction of $42,144.00.
+Following the sale, the director owned 40,700 shares in the company, valued at $2,858,768.
 This trade represents a 1.45% decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.

 Prosperity Bancshares Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, July 1st.
-Stockholders of record on Monday, June 15th will be paid a dividend of $0.60 per share.
-This represents a $2.40 annualized dividend and a dividend yield of 3.4%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, July 1st.
+Investors of record on Monday, June 15th will be paid a dividend of $0.60 per share.
 The ex-dividend date of this dividend is Monday, June 15th.
-Prosperity Bancshares's dividend payout ratio is 41.88%.
+This represents a $2.40 annualized dividend and a yield of 3.4%.
+Prosperity Bancshares's dividend payout ratio (DPR) is currently 43.48%.

-Several research firms have recently commented on PB.
-Piper Sandler increased their price target on shares of Prosperity Bancshares from $74.00 to $75.00 and gave the company a "neutral" rating in a research note on Thursday.
-DA Davidson reissued a "neutral" rating and set a $76.00 price target on shares of Prosperity Bancshares in a research note on Thursday, January 29th.
-Cantor Fitzgerald raised their price objective on shares of Prosperity Bancshares from $81.00 to $83.00 and gave the company an "overweight" rating in a research note on Tuesday, March 3rd.
-Morgan Stanley reduced their price objective on shares of Prosperity Bancshares from $91.00 to $83.00 and set an "overweight" rating on the stock in a research note on Tuesday, March 31st.
-Finally, Barclays cut shares of Prosperity Bancshares from an "equal weight" rating to an "underweight" rating and reduced their price objective for the company from $75.00 to $68.00 in a research note on Monday, February 2nd.
-Eight research analysts have rated the stock with a Buy rating, six have issued a Hold rating and one has given a Sell rating to the company's stock.
-Based on data from MarketBeat.com, Prosperity Bancshares currently has an average rating of "Hold" and an average price target of $78.38.
+Several brokerages have commented on PB.
+Cantor Fitzgerald boosted their price target on shares of Prosperity Bancshares from $81.00 to $83.00 and gave the stock an "overweight" rating in a research report on Tuesday, March 3rd.
+TD Cowen increased their target price on shares of Prosperity Bancshares from $77.00 to $79.00 and gave the company a "buy" rating in a research note on Friday, May 1st.
+Barclays cut shares of Prosperity Bancshares from an "equal weight" rating to an "underweight" rating and reduced their target price for the stock from $75.00 to $68.00 in a report on Monday, February 2nd.
+Morgan Stanley decreased their price target on shares of Prosperity Bancshares from $91.00 to $83.00 and set an "overweight" rating on the stock in a research report on Tuesday, March 31st.
+Finally, Citigroup increased their price objective on Prosperity Bancshares from $72.00 to $74.00 and gave the company a "neutral" rating in a research report on Monday.
+Seven investment analysts have rated the stock with a Buy rating, six have issued a Hold rating and one has assigned a Sell rating to the company.
+According to data from MarketBeat, the stock has a consensus rating of "Hold" and an average price target of $77.50.

 (Get Free Report